Shah pitches for setting up PACS in every panchayat to boost agri-finance | Headlines

 Home and Cooperation Minister Amit Shah on Friday said there is a need to establish more than 2 lakh new primary agriculture credit societies (PACS) across the country to achieve the target of providing agri-finance worth Rs 10 lakh crore through cooperatives.

-He was addressing a national conference on rural cooperative banks organised by Ministry of Cooperation and the National Federation of State Cooperative Banks (NAFSCOB).
+He was addressing a national conference on rural cooperative banks organized by the Ministry of Cooperation and the National Federation of State Cooperative Banks (NAFSCOB).

 Shah said there are more than 95,000 PACS currently, of which only about 63,000 PACS are functional.